June 14th 2019

 The NSC continue to be dismissive of the science which is informing everyday medical practice in the UK by reiterating the fact that there has been no randomised control trial of 100,000s of young people over a 20+ year period.
 They fail to recognise that conducting RCTs on these conditions is UNETHICAL and would lead to young people dying in the pursuit of “better” science.
 CRY’s research programme will continue to focus on answering the inevitable questions raised as medicine progress in an ethical way, but there must be an acceptance that screening will save young lives.

 It is unacceptable for the NSC to adopt a contradictory position where the ECG IS an accurate test if you experience symptoms, but the ECG IS NOT an accurate test if you DO NOT experience symptoms.
-The research has shown that screening based on symptoms (without an ECG) is more expensive and identifies fewer people at risk.
+The research has shown that screening based on symptoms (without an ECG) identifies fewer people at risk.

 The way the NSC has framed the issue is incorrect.
 The current NSC screening programmes (e.g. breast cancer) focus on identification of conditions/diseases, whereas this policy is framed as identification of the risk of sudden cardiac death.
 It must be reframed to be consistent with the other NSC policies, “screening for cardiac conditions in young adults”.